trebeljahr/trebeljahr.com/src/content/pages/1-month-projects.md

 My plan to protect myself from this phenomenon is to put this bucket list out here on the internet, because having it publicly visible, acts as a very potent reminder to my monkey brain.
 It keeps me accountable.

 The second "hack" I employ is to share this with my best friends.
 People such as [Marc Nitzsche](https://www.marcnitzsche.de/).
 People who can and will keep me directly accountable for it.
 I don't want to regret not having seized life to its fullest.
 Life is precious and time is short.
 I try to keep that in mind.
-See also my [/principles](/principles)
+See also my [/principles](/principles).

 ## The Long List of Ideas

 ### Currently Working On

-**No. 3** – Build an Interactive Deep Dive Article showcasing different Collision Detection Algorithms.
+**No. 3**–Build an Interactive Deep Dive Article showcasing different Collision Detection Algorithms.

 ### Done
 - ~~Build up this blog (/needlestack, /posts, /library)~~ => Done!
 The result is online at.
 Well.
 Here.
 (August 2022)